 I have to say, they’ve always looked good to me.
 But how would they taste, I would question?
 The answer is…kinda good!
 I mean the chocolate ones are delicious.
-Like chocolate cake-y cookies.
+Like chocolate cake-y cookies (these look delightful!).
 What could be bad about them?
 Nothing.
 Absolutely nothing.

 But the internet has a lot of chocolate crinkle cookies and I try and add value to this world, you know.
 So if I was going to make my own version, I wanted it to be special, unique, and cute.
 Enter: berry crinkle cookie.

 These would be amazing for around the holidays, too, given their red color and all.
 And even in the summer when you want everything to be berry-infused.

 I implemented the berry flavor in these like how I always do—with freeze-dried strawberries and raspberries.
 You could actually do these with ALL strawberries or ALL raspberries.
 I did a mix.
 It’s totally up to you.

 There is no way to even think of doing this with fresh rapsberries or strawberries given how much water those two things hold.
 Using freeze-dried berries give you all of the flavor but without the baggage of moisture.

 Grind up freeze-dried berries in a blender with sugar; you’ll end up with a powder-type texture.
 And then it’s normal from here on out.

 What we did find from our numerous tests that oil worked way better than butter in these types of cookies.
 Butter created steam, resulting in a cookie with wet powdered sugar on the outside.
 It made sense once we figured that out but for the first few rounds we were like, “why is the powdered sugar wet?!?!”
 Duh.